 yeah you have to use Logitech Wireless Keyboard K270 with Long-Range Wireless.this oneis suitable long distance i have preferred to you have purchase this one from Amazon.it shaving some special functions like such as Plug-and-play setup with one tiny receiver that stays in computer and lets to add compatible devices, Robust connection with up to 10-meter (33 feet) range,Eight hot keys: For instant access to the Internet, e-mail, music volume. so you buy this one and use in your office use.

-I've tried both of them types of connection and my choice is Wireless.
-It's been easier for me in usage.
+I've tried both these connection types and my choice is Wireless.
+It's been absolutely hassle-free to use the one.

 By gess~da~devil in forum Wireless Security